verhovsky/polib/docs/quickstart.rst

     po = polib.pofile('path/to/catalog.po')
     for entry in po.translated_entries():
-        print entry.msgid, entry.msgstr
+        print(entry.msgid, entry.msgstr)

 And so on...

-You could also iterate over the list of POEntry objects returned by the following POFile methods:
+You could also iterate over the list of :class:`~polib.POEntry` objects returned by the following :class:`~polib.POFile` methods:

 * :meth:`~polib.POFile.untranslated_entries`
 * :meth:`~polib.POFile.fuzzy_entries`